krsna24/open-source-Tic-Tac-Toe/README.md

 ## Documentation
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Contributing

+Please read our [Contribution Guidelines](CONTRIBUTING.md) before contributing to this project.

 ### Introduction

 The "Tic Tac Toe" game is an open-source two-player game played on a 3x3 grid.
 This project demonstrates various programming concepts and is available for community contributions under the MIT License.
 It covers topics such as lambda expressions, classes, object-oriented programming, exception handling, conditional statements, loops, and the use of external libraries like `tabulate`.